OUR TOWN

 I. Shinsenri-kitamachi

-Occupancy began in 1966 (97 ha).
+Occupancy began in 1966.
 The first neighborhood unit developed in the Toyonaka City region, it includes the highest altitude spot in the New Town, and serves as the water distribution base for the north area.
+(MAP) (photo)

 J. Shinsenri-higashimachi

-Occupancy began in 1966 (98 ha).
+Occupancy began in 1966.
 The only unit which consists entirely of collective housing.
-There is a dense bamboo forest preserved and tended by the residents in Senri-higashimachi Park close to the Senri-Chuo Station area.
+It includes from the east side of Shin-Midosuji Blvd. in Senri-Chuo to Senri-Chuo Park.
+There is a dense bamboo forest preserved and tended by the residents in Senri-higashimachi Park.
+(MAP) (photo)

 Gallery